-INFORMATION
+MEMBER INFORMATION MATERIALS

-not limited to: member handbooks, member newsletters, surveys, on hold MATERIALS messages and health related brochures/reminders and videos, form letter templates, and website content.
+Any materials given to the Contractor's membership.
+This includes, but is not limited to: member handbooks, member newsletters, surveys, on hold messages and health related brochures/reminders and videos, form letter templates, and website content.
 It also includes the use of other mass communication technology such as e-mail and voice recorded information messages delivered to a member's phone.

-NATIONAL PROVIDER

-IDENTIFIER (NPI)
+NATIONAL PROVIDER IDENTIFIER (NPI)